U.S. Economic Overview

 CPI (Consumer Price Index)

-The annual inflation rate for the United States was 2.7% for the 12 months ending Jun 2025, compared to the previus rate of 2.4% in May 2025, acording to U.S. Bureau of Labor Statistics data.
+The annual inflation rate for the United States increased by 2.9% for the 12 months ending August 2025, compared to the previous rate of 2.7% in July, according to U.S. Bureau of Labor Statistics data.

 Item | MoM | YoY |